 In many remote Central Australian communities, one way of expressing your condolences to the family of the deceased is to shake hands with people in sorry (mourning) camp.
 While the rest of the world is coming up with ways of greeting people by patting someone on the back or touching toes or elbows or bowing rather than shaking hands, it may be difficult to change a cultural practice that quickly.

 Given that there may be deaths in the community due to the disease and sorry camps are often set up in areas where there is no running water or other facilities, this has all the makings of an infection time bomb.

 Your staff need to be vigilant.
 If they are delivering meals or picking up laundry to sorry camps, they should be sanitising their hands before and after handing over meals, shaking hands with mourners, and touching clothing or blankets used by clients.
 On return to the centre they should be washing their hands thoroughly.

 In more urban contexts, attendance at the funeral of clients or residents, either by staff or other aged care consumers and family members, also heightens the risk of transmission of an infection.
 Additional precautions and the promotion of these is also important for the broader community.
-Where there are large gatherings of people, make sure that your staff are aware of the risks and that they continue to take precautions outside of the work environment, including maintaining a ‘one metre’ distance from other people wherever possible.
+Where there are large gatherings of people, make sure that your staff are aware of the risks and that they continue to take precautions outside of the work environment, including maintaining a ‘1.5m’ distance from other people wherever possible.

 Staff in remote communities don’t always have access to washing machines and therefore they may have their clothes laundered at the centre.
 Ensure that your washing machines are not overloaded, that they can reach temperatures of between 60ºC-90ºC and that they are sanitised at the end of each day.